Quality Manual

 Search the manual

-Schools intending to introduce a new credit bearing microcredential should first discuss their plans with UoNO.
+Schools intending to introduce a new credit bearing microcredential must first discuss their plans with UoNO.
 UoNO will decide whether to progress to the formal design phase.
 UoNO will advise Schools on the development process.

-If this process is successful, then with the support of UoNO Schools may complete the New Credit bearing microcredential Information Template and submit it to Curriculum Leads in Registry and Academic Affairs.
 New Credit bearing micro-credentials will be approved by Curriculum Leads in Registry and Academic Affairs if they are in line with the requirements for credit bearing micro-credential specifications, otherwise they will be referred for consideration on behalf of Quality and Standards Committee (QSC) to the Curriculum Approvals and Advisory Team in Registry and Academic Affairs.
 If revisions are required, the form will be returned to UoNO and the School with guidance on how to proceed.

 Schools have a duty to consult with any other schools that are likely to have a legitimate interest in the creation of the credit bearing microcredential, e.g. if the subject matter of the new credit bearing micro-credential has any overlap with provision in another School.